Broadside Lotus Press

-Broadside Lotus Press is an independent press that was created as a result of the merging of Broadside Press, founded by Dudley Randall in 1965, in Detroit, and Naomi Long Madgett's Lotus Press, founded in Detroit in 1972.
+Broadside Lotus Press is an independent press created from the merger of two Detroit-based publishers – Broadside Press, founded by Dudley Randall in 1965; and Naomi Long Madgett's Lotus Press, founded in 1972.
 At the time of the merger they were among the oldest black-owned presses in the United States.
 On March 31, 2015, it was announced that Lotus Press would be merging with Broadside Press, forming the new Broadside Lotus Press.

 Broadside Press

-Broadside Press was founded in 1965 by the poet Dudley Randall as a showcase for African American authors.
+Broadside Press was founded in 1965 by the poet librarian Dudley Randall as a showcase for African American authors.
 Early in the Press' history, Randall began by publishing 8.5x11 broadsides of single poems.
 Broadside Press was launched with publication of his poem "The Ballad of Birmingham."
 The Press changed ownership several times, in 1977 ownership of the Broadside Press was transferred to the Alexander Crummell Center for Worship and Learning, and back to Randall in 1981.
 In 1985, Hilda and Don Vest purchased the Press from Randall.
-Through its history, Broadside Press published the works of Gwendolyn Brooks, Margaret Walker, Margaret Danner, Robert Hayden, Sterling Brown, Sonia Sanchez, Willie Kgositsile, Nikki Giovanni, Haki Madhubuti, Etheridge Knight, and Audre Lorde.
+Through its history, Broadside Press published the works of Gwendolyn Brooks, Margaret Walker, Margaret Danner, Robert Hayden, Sterling Brown, Sonia Sanchez, Willie Kgositsile, Nikki Giovanni, Haki Madhubuti, Mae Jackson, Etheridge Knight, and Audre Lorde.
 A bio-bibliography of Broadside Press authors by Leaonead Pack Bailey was published in 1974.